bytescout/pdf-co-api-samples/Barcode Reader API/cURL/Detect Circle from PDF/README.md

-## PDF delete pages in PHP with PDF.co Web API PDF.co Web API is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
-Can also generate barcodes and read barcodes from images, scans and pdf.
+## How to detect circle from PDF for barcode reader API in cURL using PDF.co Web API PDF.co Web API: the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
+Includes built-in OCR, images recognition, can generate and read barcodes from images, scans and pdf.

 ## REQUEST FREE TECH SUPPORT